 The notion of resilience has been widely applied and studied under many different domains.
 However, empirical evidence shows that applied results remain sparse, particularly in view of a comprehensive and innovative understanding of the concept of resilience, such as the one that is proposed in this document.
+Often, work labelled as resilience merely addresses specific and known risk domains, even if introducing more proactive and integrating measures into risk management, and leaving aside the fundamental need to deal with the inherent underspecified and highly variable nature of the sociotechnical systems in which we live.
 In essence, the full extent of implications of high complexity and variability to system's management and operations must be better understood.
 Resilience represents a profound shift in paradigm for risk management and any action taken without understanding its far-reaching impacts at every level of organisations defeats its scope and purposes.
 This perspective is at the core of the innovation proposed by RESOLUTE and at the basis of the integrated and broad range nature of the solutions that it proposes.